yandex/rep/docs/estimators.rst

     * neurolab
     * theanets.

-**REP** defines interface for classifiers' and regressors' wrappers, so new wrappers can be added for another libraries following the same interface.
+**REP** defines interface for classifiers' and regressors' wrappers, thus new wrappers can be added for another libraries following the same interface.
 Notably the interface has backward compatibility with scikit-learn library.